to schedule your donation.

 People think of donating blood when there’s an accident or emergency, but all communities need donors all the time.
 That's because volunteer donors are our only source of blood.
-And since donated blood only lasts five to six weeks, we need a constant supply to be sure we're ready when you, your child or your neighbor needs it.
+And since donated blood only lasts 42 days, we need a constant supply to be sure we're ready when you, your child or your neighbor needs it.

 Blood donation is safe and simple